BM Piano Performance and Organ Minor, Biola University (2019)

 I love my red hat.
 If you ever consider purchasing a hat that really makes a bold statement, I highly recommend it.
 Wear it with confidence and throw it in the air whenever something exciting happens.

 It’s the little things, after all, that make life so lovely.
 And that’s really what this blog is all about: finding the small, lovely things which testify to the enduring delight of the Good, the True, and the Beautiful.

-If you enjoy my content and would like to fuel my work, you can buy me a coffee (iced honey latte with oat milk, please!) by subscribing here: Become a Patron!
+If you enjoy my content and would like to fuel my work, you can buy me a coffee (iced honey latte with oat milk, please!) here.

 *Note: The tagline for my site is from Orthodoxy by GK Chesterton.
 (Credit must be given where credit is due.)